Educational + How to Start

 What is the shipping cost for bags of mineral and other products?

-In general if ordering just 1-2 bags of mineral it will be $25/bag to ship.
+In general if ordering just 1-2 bags of mineral, shipping will be calculated based on your shipping address and number of items purchased.
 If ordering 10 bags or more we will get you an exact quote for the freight.

 Where can I pick up these products instead of having them shipped?